 The Jamestown Settlement is a living museum that puts on a sort of performance every 30 minutes.
-Throughout the triangle are a ton of great museums that offer some sort of activity, exhibit, and more.
+Throughout the triangle are a ton of great museums that offer some sort of activity, exhibit, custom educational display solutions, and more.

 Make certain to visit the Yorktown Battlefield area so that the kids can stand on the ground where an actual battle took place.